mejmo/appletraus/README.md

 and as of september 2015 Google Chrome opted out NPAPI support (no Java applet support) and other browsers are following this trend, that's why we needed to replace it with very quick solution.

+This project was implemented very quickly, in case you are interested in help with integration, give a message.
+Generally the integration consists of these steps:

 ## Requirements

 - **valid** certificate for signing JNLP applications